- College of Arts & Sciences

 Groups may change occupancy and housing type prior to entering selections, or may exit selections to regroup and re-enter.
 You may not change once you have checked in, or when you are trying to select housing.

 Each Haggerty/Tyson apartment has at least one double bedroom.
 Your group should know who will be roommates in a double room and who will be taking a single room.

 Students who are graduating at the end of fall semester or studying abroad spring semester may sign a fall-only contract.

-Any current off-campus student who would like campus housing for 2013-2014 must complete a housing application.
+Any current off-campus or abroad student who would like campus housing for 2014-2015 must complete a housing application.
 The information submitted on the application will be used to reserve a room when space is available.
 The application is in .pdf format and must be submitted to the Office of Residence Life.
 Please note that campus accommodations are offered as space allows.

 2014-2015 Mid-Year Housing Application for Off-Campus Students